Hammertoes, Claw Toes, Mallet Toes... And Blisters

-Despite the symptoms, people make the mistake of ignoring their misshapen toes, making the situation even worse with corns, callouses and blisters on the tops of toes.
-So, in this blog post, I am going to give you a deeper understanding of the causes of hammertoes and some remedies that would alleviate the pain.
+Despite the odd toe posture, people make the mistake of accepting problems like corns, callouses and blisters on the tops of toes, thinking there's nothing they can do.
+So, in this blog post, I am going to give you a deeper understanding of the causes of hammertoes and some remedies that would alleviate the symptoms.

 What is a hammertoe?

-A hammertoe is one of several toe deformities (see image below).
-Hammertoes can occur on any of the three middle toes.
-Most often, it’s the one next to your big toe.
+A hammertoe is one of several toe deformities which includes claw toes and mallet toes (see image below).
+They can occur on any of the three middle toes.
+Hammertoesare most common on the second toe - the one next to your big toe.